nofacer/TensorCertificate/README.md

 ### E. Time series, sequences and predictions

 1. Train, tune and use time series, sequence and prediction models.
+[5](#5)
 1. Prepare data for time series learning.
+[5](#5)
 1. Understand Mean Average Error (MAE) and how it can be used to evaluate accuracy of sequence models.
+[5](#5)
 1. Use RNNs and CNNs for time series, sequence and forecasting models.
+[5](#5)
 1. Identify when to use trailing versus centred windows.
+    ```
+    center_ma(t) = mean(obs(t-1), obs(t), obs(t+1))
+    A center moving average can be used as a general method to remove trend and seasonal components from a time series, a method that we often cannot use when forecasting.

+    trail_ma(t) = mean(obs(t-2), obs(t-1), obs(t))
+    Trailing moving average only uses historical observations and is used on time series forecasting.
+    ```
 1. Use TensorFlow for forecasting.
+[5](#5)
 1. Prepare features and labels.
+[5](#5)
 1. Identify and compensate for sequence bias.
+(When respondents tend to favor objects because of their position in a list or sequence.
+The objects at the beginning and at the end of a list can be remembered more than those occurring in the middle.
+Usual practice is to rotate a list to eliminate this type of bias.)
 1. Adjust the learning rate dynamically in time series, sequence and prediction models.
+[5](#5)